 Ockham's distinctions were generally accepted in late scholasticism.
-However, Jeronimo Pardo, in his Medulla Dyalectices [30],6 pointed out that there must be an apprehensive cognition that needs to be different from the judicative one; in other words, a previous apprehensive cognition is required for the formation of any act of judgement.
+However, Jeronimo Pardo, in his Medulla Dyalectices [30], pointed out that there must be an apprehensive cognition that needs to be different from the judicative one; in other words, a previous apprehensive cognition is required for the formation of any act of judgement.

 Let us now consider Bricot's notable position [6], which has been exposed in the Quaestiones super totam logicam Aristotelis.
 In the final part, containing the commentary on the Posterior Analytics I of Aristotle (Dubitatur tertio), Bricot wonders if and how notitia adhesiva may be distinguished from notitia apprehensiva.
-Right after, in Arguitur primo, he argues that notitia adhesiva presupposes notitia apprehensiva and is posterior to it;7 then, in Arguitur quarto, it is stated that the act of judgement presupposes an act of apprehensiva, is justified by means of a proof.8 This perspective will be relevant for our treatment of assertion, since it fulfills (at least partially) the four conditions governing the assertion candidate.
+Right after, in Arguitur primo, he argues that notitia adhesiva presupposes notitia apprehensiva and is posterior to it; then, in Arguitur quarto, it is stated that the act of judgement presupposes an act of apprehension.
+Moreover, in the same section, it is also reported that the notitia adhesiva, not the apprehensiva, is justified by means of a proof.
+This perspective will be relevant for our treatment of assertion, since it fulfills (at least partially) the four conditions governing the assertion candidate.
 Moreover, Bricot's perspective shows certain connections with our pragmatic treatment of assertions, which are, in our perspective, justified by means of proofs.

-After Bricot some later authors, notably late-Scotists as well as representatives of the Thomistic school, distinguished a mere apprehensive proposition (that could be a potential object of judgment or assertion) from the proposition representing a judgment9.
+After Bricot some later authors, notably late-Scotists as well as representatives of the Thomistic school, distinguished a mere apprehensive proposition (that could be a potential object of judgment or assertion) from the proposition representing a judgment.
 What has changed in the two aforementioned traditions is the name given to these types of proposition.
 Basically, there is no theoretical change in the two traditions but only a slight change in the terminology defining the types of propositions.
 A mere apprehensive proposition is defined by the representatives of the Scotistic tradition as propositio mentalis obiectiva, whilst the Thomists define it as propositio enuntiativa.
 As to the type of proposition expressing a judgment, the Scotists describe it as propositio mentalis formalis, while the Thomists regard it as propositio iudicativa.